Langabard/langabard.github.io/index.md

 ![Viking!](https://image.jimcdn.com/app/cms/image/transf/dimension=2080x10000:format=jpg/path/s2217cd0bb1220415/image/id5bcb97165dab303/version/1706817144/viking-warriors-preparing-for-battle.jpg)

-This warlike religion inspired the inhabitants of the North with a contempt for life which made them rush blindly into the most obvious destruction and seek death as the end of their labors and the beginning of life beyond the grave.
+This brutal religion inspired the inhabitants of the North with a contempt for life which made them rush blindly into the most obvious destruction and seek death as the end of their labors and the beginning of life beyond the grave.
 The comrades